Zoe-Immersive/SketchfabCSharp/README.md

 ## Download Model

-Downloads a model using its uid.
+Downloads a model using its uid (using cache, see next example to check how to disable it)

 ```
   // This first call will get the model information